aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/databar/_index.md

 ```

-Gets or sets the position of the axis of the data bars specified by a conditional formatting rule.
+the position of the axis of the data bars specified by a conditional formatting rule.

 **Returns:**
 int